 We have an established Diversity and Inclusion Advisory Committee as part of our commitment to diversity, equity and inclusion ("DE&I").
-During 2022, we continued to conduct robust DE&I training for both our executive team and employees.
+During 2023, we continued to conduct robust DE&I training for both our executive team and employees.
+As part of that initiative, we implemented an electronic training platform intended to support Vericel in its obligation to train staff on important DE&I programs, as well as policies against harassment and discrimination.